Applies to: Configuration Manager (current branch)

 Scenario 1: Client to management point

-Azure Active Directory (Azure AD)-joined devices can communicate with a management point configured for HTTP.
-The site server generates a certificate for the management point allowing it to communicate via a secure channel.
+Azure Active Directory (Azure AD)-joined devices and devices with a Configuration Manager issued token can communicate with a management point configured for HTTP if you enable enhanced HTTP for the site.
+With enhanced HTTP enabled, the site server generates a certificate for the management point allowing it to communicate via a secure channel.

 Scenario 2: Client to distribution point